treyrachall10/sudokuproject/README.md

 ## Dependencies
 - This project uses only standard C++ libraries (no third-party dependencies).

-## Example Output
+## Output
-- Generated puzzles are saved to: `data/puzzles/`
-- Solved puzzles are saved to: `data/solutions/`
-- Example files:
-  - `data/puzzles/PUZZLE_001.txt`
-  - `data/solutions/SOLUTION_001.txt`
+The program will:

+- Generate puzzles and save them to `data/puzzles/`.
+- Solve puzzles and save solutions to `data/solutions/`.
+- Show comparisons between the two solver methods.`

 ## Authors
 - [Trey Rachall](https://github.com/treyrachall10)